-Travel between the United States and Canada is fairly straightforward, although there are various documentation requirements and regulations pertaining to the importation of agricultural and/or wildlife products, commercial goods, alcohol, tobacco and firearms.
+Travel between the United States and Canada is usually fairly straightforward, although there are various documentation requirements and a daunting number of regulations pertaining to importation of agricultural and/or wildlife products, commercial goods, alcohol, tobacco and firearms.
 All travelers and their vehicles may be searched at the discretion of the customs officials whether or not the traveler feels that he or she has complied with customs requirements.
 When in doubt, declare it.

 Entry into Canada from the U.S.

 Identification: If you are a U.S. citizen, you do not need a passport to enter Canada.
 However, to cross the border back into the U.S., a passport (or other approved WHTI-compliant document) WILL BE REQUIRED, so crossing into Canada without one of these is ill-advised.
 Entering Canada requires that you carry proof of your citizenship, such as a birth certificate, a certificate of citizenship or naturalization or a Certificate of Indian Status, as well as a photo ID.
 If you are a permanent resident of the United States (i.e., a foreigner), you must have your permanent resident card (i.e. green card).

 Traveling with children: Children under the age of 18 are classified as minors and are subject to the entry requirements set out under the Immigration and Refugee Protection Act.

 If you are traveling with minors, you must carry proper identification for each child such as a birth certificate, passport, citizenship card, permanent resident card or Certificate of Indian Status.
 If you are not the parent or guardian of the children, you should also have written permission from the parent/guardian authorizing the trip.
 The letter should include addresses and telephone numbers of where the parents or guardian can be reached.